Sample press release:

 Visitors to the exhibition or website can choose one of two paths to explore the cosmos.
 They can begin close to home with our solar system and move outward to the farthest reaches of the universe.
 Or they can begin 13.7 billion years ago at the moment of the Big Bang and move forward in time to the present day.
 Along their journey they will learn how a variety of telescopes and instruments, many developed by SAO, reveal the fascinating history of the expanding universe.

-In addition to telescopic images from space, researchers are actively investigating microscopic images of meteorites found on Earth.
-Their composition reveals what changes have taken place in the universe during the passage of billions of years while the Earth was still in formation, well before humans even existed.
 All of the elements—the raw materials that make up everything in the universe, including the Earth and human bodies—are formed within stars and released into space when stars die.
-Visitors may be surprised to learn that their bodies are composed of this stardust and will be able to see an example of interstellar diamond dust found in a meteorite in 1969.
-This will join the compelling visuals and epic stories of supernovas, stellar nurseries, nebulae and galaxy clusters that reveal the fascinating history of the expanding universe.
+Images of stars at various life stages will join the compelling visuals and epic stories of supernovas, stellar nurseries, nebulae and galaxy clusters that reveal the fascinating history of the expanding universe.

 SITES has been sharing the wealth of Smithsonian collections and research programs with millions of people outside Washington, D.C., for over 60 years.
 SITES connects Americans to their shared cultural heritage through a wide range of exhibitions about art, science and history, which are shown wherever people live, work and play.
 Exhibition descriptions and tour schedules are available at www.sites.si.edu.